Curriculum

 Stefan Krastanov: CS and Physics professor at University of Massachusetts Amherst, lead of the QuantumClifford.jl project and of the NSF Center for Quantum Networks virtual testbed

-Katharine Hyatt: Scientist at AWS quantum information science division and past member of the Flatiron institute
+Katharine Hyatt: Core Julia developer, past scientist at AWS quantum information science division, and past member of the Flatiron institute